Susniak/vue-typescript-starter/README.md

 > npm run build

-You project will be located on ./build path.
+Your project will be located on ./build path.